- Nashville chef Tandy Wilson shares some of his city's essential experiences

-Wilson and his wife recently had a phenomenal meal at Bastion, a new 24-seat restaurant-within-a-bar from chef Josh Habiger, who brought a flood of national attention to Nashville when he opened The Catbird Seat in 2011.
+Wilson and his wife recently had a phenomenal meal at Bastion, a 24-seat restaurant-within-a-bar from chef Josh Habiger, who brought a flood of national attention to Nashville when he opened The Catbird Seat in 2011.

-Bastion is "one of those places where the kitchen does most of the service so you have a lot of interaction with them as far as what you're eating," Wilson said.
+Bastion, which opened in 2016, is "one of those places where the kitchen does most of the service so you have a lot of interaction with them as far as what you're eating," Wilson said.
 "You know, all the menu descriptions are like two words.
 So it's a total guess or you're going to have a conversation."

 Case in point from a September menu: the deceptively simple Scallop + Melon.